 Our voluntary advisory panel meets regularly to help us make decisions on the use of funds to support Australians affected by the bushfires.

 Here is our full plan and progress update.
+We update it regularly.

 $5 million has provided on-the-ground disaster services for this financial year.